Azerspace-1/Africasat-1a: Cost

 It is believed that the satellite cost of US$ 120 million and was established by Orbital Sciences Corporation.
 Arianespace’s president Jean-Yves Le Gall emphasized that the weight of the satellite would be three tonnes.
-In April 2011, Export-Import Bank of the United States has approved financing of this project as 85 percent of construction cost which will be provided to the Azerbaijani side in the form of a loan, while the remaining 15 percent will be paid by state funds.
+In April 2011, Export-Import Bank of the United States has approved financing of this project as 85 per cent of construction cost which will be provided to the Azerbaijani side in the form of a loan, while the remaining 15 per cent will be paid by state funds.
 The funds will be issued to Azercosmos OJSC.

 Satellite specifications

 The satellite has solar arrays with four panels per array, using UTJ Gallium Arsenide cells.
 It will be stabilized with a 3-axis stabilized, zero momentum system.
 It will have a liquid bi-propellant transfer orbit system, with a monopropellant (hydrazine) on-orbit system.
-Power will be held in two Li-Ion batteries with a capacity of >4840 W/hr.
+Power will be held in two Li-ion batteries with a capacity of >4840 W/hr.

 Azerspace-1/Africasat-1A has a hybrid payload including both C- band and Ku-band antennae.
 There will be 24 active C-band transponders, using a 2.5 × 2.7 m single shell super-elliptical deployable reflector, with a 1.4 × 1.4 m single shell super-elliptical deck-mounted reflector.
 There will also be 12 active Ku-band transponders, using a 2.5 × 2.7 m single shell super-elliptical deployable reflector.

 The Ku-band transponders (11.2 GHz and 14.0 GHz) have a contour map that primarily covers Europe and Central Asia.
 The C-band contour map (3740 MHz and 5965 MHz) also covers Europe and Central Asia, as well as nearly all of Africa.